nrv-framework/NRV/docs/usersguide/optimization.rst

 - A filter: an optional Python ``callable`` object for vector formatting or space restriction.
 - A static context: an NRV-:doc:`simulate</usersguide/simulables>` object as an axon, fascicle or nerve, set as the base for the simulation.
-- A ``ContextModifier`` object: creates an updated local context from the static context and input vector.
+- A ``context_modifier`` object: creates an updated local context from the static context and input vector.
 - A ``CostEvaluation`` object: evaluates a cost from the simulation results.
 It's a generic ``callable`` class, allowing user-defined functions.

 .. figure:: ../images/optim.png